kevinkoosk/bip39-coin-toss-workbench/README.md

 ## Licence

-This project is released under the MIT License.
+This project is released under the GPL3 License.

 Copyright © 2026 Kevin Koo